 AB testing software ABTasty reports screen capture

 AB Tasty is a solution for testing, re-engagement of users, and content personalisation, designed for marketing teams.
-Paul Rouke had a good bit to say here, so I’m going to let him take it away.
+Paul Rouke had a good bit to say here, so I’ll let him take it away.

 The tools that in my experience deliver the most long-term value are those which are reasonably priced, allowing companies to spend more of their budget on making sure they are testing intelligently and developing an effective testing process.
 I talk about this in-depth in my article The Great Divide Between BS and Intelligent Optimization.